Technical debt means saving money on development now but paying more money later. Let me explain this concept in detail.

 What is a debt?

 It’s called a technical “debt” because it works like any other debt.
 Say you want a $100K house today, but you don’t have that money upfront.
 That’s what mortgages are for.
 If you split this over 25 years with a 5% interest, you’ll pay just $585 per month.
 In the meantime, you can start living in that house.
-5% seems like a small rate, but it compounds each month.
-After 25 years, you would have paid $175K.
+5% seems like a small rate, but after 25 years, you would have paid $175K.
 That’s nearly double!

 How do you incur a debt in IT?

 Say you want a new functionality today, but you don’t want to spend too much time implementing it.
 You can use a shortcut such as doing a quick and dirty patch.
 That decision comes with an interest, because you’ll need to put in a little extra effort each time you work on code that is related to that patch.
 This interest also compounds, because all your efforts will be hindered by that messy piece of code.
 There are other reasons for technical debt: